duojs/duo/Readme.md

 $ npm install -g duo
 ```

-Duo requires you to authenticate with GitHub to increase your rate limit and allow you to pull from private repositories.
-To do that, add the following entry to your `~/.netrc` file:

-    machine api.github.com
-      login <username>
-      password <token>

-You can create a new `token` here: https://github.com/settings/tokens/new

 ## Getting Started

 To get started just write normal Javascript, requiring dependencies straight from the file system or from GitHub as you need them: